cu-cit-cloud-team/azure-openai-playground/README.md

     - `AOAI_GPT4_DEPLOYMENT_NAME` set to the name of the deployed Azure OpenAI GPT-4 model you want to use
     - `AOAI_GPT35_DEPLOYMENT_NAME` set to the name of the deployed Azure OpenAI GPT-35 model you want to use
     - `AOAI_GPT4_VISION_DEPLOYMENT_NAME` set to the name of the deployed Azure OpenAI GPT-4 Vision model you want to use
-    - `AOAI_COMPLETIONS_DEPLOYMENT_NAME` set to the name of the deployed Azure OpenAI completions model (e.g. 'davinci-002') you want to use
+    - `AOAI_INSTRUCT_DEPLOYMENT_NAME` set to the name of the deployed Azure OpenAI instruct model (e.g. 'gpt-35-turbo-instruct') you want to use
     - `AOAI_DALLE_DEPLOYMENT_NAME` set to the name of the deployed Azure DALL-E 3 model you want to use
     - `AOAI_API_VERSION` set to Azure OpenAI API Version (e.g. `2023-12-01-preview`), supported versions available here: <https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#completions>
     - `AOAI_DALLE_API_VERSION` set to Azure OpenAI DALL-E 3 API Version (e.g. `2023-12-01-preview`)